munterfi/hereR/.github/CONTRIBUTING.md

 ## Trunk-based Development Workflow

 The [trunk-based development workflow](https://trunkbaseddevelopment.com) uses one branch `master` to record the history of the project.
-In addition to the mainline short-lived feature or bugfix branches are used to develop new features or provide bugfixes.
+In addition to the mainline short-lived feature or bugfix branches are used to develop new features or fix bugs.

 ### Features